OfqualGovUK/ofqual-standards-patterns/CONTRIBUTING.md

 We will now look at the process we expect contributors to take when suggesting fixes, new content or a review of existing content.

-## Issues

-### Create an issue

-- Before submitting an issue, please search the issue tracker to check the issue is not already there.
-- Please [create an issue](https://github.com/UKHomeOffice/engineering-guidance-and-standards/issues/new/choose) if you wish to:
-  - report a bug
-  - propose a new pattern
-  - propose a new principle
-  - propose a new standard
-  - review any existing content
-  - report a security vulnerability

-### Solve an issue

-- Have a look at our [existing issues](https://github.com/UKHomeOffice/engineering-guidance-and-standards/issues), and you might find something you would like to help us on!

 ## Make changes

-To start the process of making changes to an issue you have raised, firstly you should [fork our repo](https://github.com/UKHomeOffice/engineering-guidance-and-standards/fork).
+To start the process of making changes, firstly you should [fork our repo](https://github.com/UKOfqualGovUK/ofqual-standards-patterns/fork).
 This is so you can make changes without affecting the original project until you're ready.

 ### Create a branch